LukaB0/SOC-Automation/README.md

 - Security policy configuration: Understanding of security policies and best practices to configure access controls, encryption, authentication mechanisms, and other security settings to protect lab resources.

-- Collaboration and documentation skills: Ability to communicate effectively with team members and stakeholders, as well as document lab setup procedures, configurations, and troubleshooting steps for future reference.
+- Documentation skills: Ability to document lab setup procedures, configurations, and troubleshooting steps for future reference.

 ### Tools Used